freda1874/Chat-App-with-Firebase/README.md

 1. Clone the repository.
 2. Configure Firebase project and download `google-services.json`.
 3. Enable Firebase Authentication, Firestore, and Storage in Firebase Console.
-4. Build and run the app in Android Studio!
+4. Build and run the app in Android Studio

+This app follows this tutorial: https://www.youtube.com/watch?v=jHH-ZreOs1k